JamesJimmyCrypto/uni-bridge-bridge-lots-of-networks/README.md

 ### 3. User-friendly interface

 * Intuitive interface for seamless bridge and liquidity management.
-* Greate UX and UI design by the Nuxt UI framework.
+* Good UX and UI design by the Nuxt UI framework.

 ### 4. [WIP] Users can earn affiliate fees for share bridge to earn